Dental Veneers in Chicago, IL

 Veneers are coverings that are attached to the front of teeth to give them a better appearance.
 They’re very thin and hard to distinguish from a person’s natural teeth.
-At Ganger Family Dentistry in Chicago, we apply veneers to several patients each week.
+At our dentistry, we apply dental veneers to several patients each week.

 There are two main types of veneers: porcelain and composite resin.
 Each type has its benefits and drawbacks.
 If you’re interested in improving the appearance of your smile or covering up a chipped tooth, we would be more than happy to discuss your options.